-Carmen de Andacollo produced a total of 66,100 tonnes of copper contained in concentrate in 2011, compared with 34,800 tonnes in 2010, which included 20,700 tonnes of pre-commercial production prior to September 30, 2010.
-Copper cathode production was 6,300 tonnes in 2011 compared with 10,300 tonnes in 2010, as expected, due to the planned depletion of the supergene ore as CDA transitioned into mining hypogene ore.
+Carmen de Andacollo produced a total of 75,800 tonnes of copper contained in concentrate in 2012, compared with 66,100 tonnes in 2011.
+A 20,000 tonnes per day pre-crushing plant was commissioned during the third quarter of 2012 and this was primarily responsible for an increase in concentrator throughput.
+Copper cathode production was 4,000 tonnes in 2012 compared with 6,300 tonnes in 2011.
+Decrease in production was attributable, in part, due to the planned depletion of the supergene ore as CDA transitioned into mining hypogene ore.

-2012 production is expected to be 70,000 to 75,000 tonnes of copper in concentrate.
-In addition, Carmen de Andacollo is expect to produce approximately 5,000 tonnes of copper cathode in 2012.
+2013 production is expected to be 70,000 to 80,000 tonnes of copper in concentrate.
+In addition, Carmen de Andacollo is expected to produce approximately 5,000 tonnes of copper cathode in 2013.